"I trust this law firm so much that I refer them friends and family. They are always there for you with advice and guidance." by A.S., Past Client

 Charges for a violent crime can be intimidating.
 It is important you understand your rights and know what you are facing.
 The charges are serious, and the penalties can affect your future.
 Never talk to any law enforcement officer until you have retained an experienced criminal defense attorney to protect your rights.

-In a robbery case, the prosecutor with the state Attorney’s Office must prove the following elements of the crime beyond all reasonable doubt:
+In a robbery case, the prosecutor with the State Attorney’s Office must prove the following elements of the crime beyond all reasonable doubt:

 The term “in the course of committing the robbery” also includes an act committed during an attempted robbery or while in flight after the attempt or commission of a robbery.
-An act could be considered in the course of the robbery if it happened before or after the property was stolen or was attempted to be stolen.
+An act could be considered in the course of the robbery if it happened before or after the property was stolen or was attempted to be stolen

-The punishments for robbery depend on whether the person accused carried or used a non-deadly weapon during the commission of the robbery and whether the weapon qualified as either a firearm or other deadly weapon.
+The punishments for robbery depend on whether the person accused carried or used a weapon during the commission of the robbery and whether the weapon qualified as either a firearm or other deadly weapon.

 If in the course of committing the robbery the offender carried a firearm or other deadly weapon, then the robbery is a felony of the first degree, which is punishable by life in prison.

-It must be proven the defendant took money or other property from the victim with the intent to permanently or temporarily deprive the victim or the owner of the money or other property.
-It also must be proven the victim knew it was being stolen while it was happening.
+It must be proven that the defendant took money or other property from the victim with the intent to permanently or temporarily deprive the victim or the owner of the money or other property.
+It also must be proven that the victim knew it was being stolen while it was happening.